Bobloblawlobslawbomb/AnimalShelter.Solution-sniffle/README.md

 # Animal Shelter API

 #### A Brief Description.
-_A custom API that could be the basis for an Animal Shleter._
+_A custom API that could be the basis for an Animal Shelter._

 ### By Giancarlo Vigneri
 ---
 ## Technologies Used

 >* _VS Code_
->* _Html_
->* _CSS_
 >* _C#_
 >* _.NET 5 SDK_
 >* _ASP.NET_
 >* _Entity Framework_
->* _Bootstrap_
->* _Identity_
+>* _Swagger_

 ---
 ## Description
-The program will allow someone to create an account for Pierre's Flavor Town (geez I hope that's copyrighted).
-The user can then access the rest of the site which allows said user to create 'Treats' (ex. donuts, maple bars, crullers, etc.), and 'Flavors' (sweet, savory, bitter, nasty).
-The user can then associate each object with as many of the other type as they see fit.
+An API for a theoretical animal shelter database.
+Which allows the user to enter different animals.
+The animal objects presently have these properties; Name, Category, Intelligence, Temperment, Friendliness, and Ailment.
+The also has versioning and Swagger implementation.

 ---